 Bread is a must, as are olives.
 I like some feta cheese with my octos, too.
 And you gotta have either an austere, crisp white wine — I recommend a Greek Assyrtiko or a French Sancerre — or lots and lots of ouzo or raki or tsipouro.

 If you like calamari, you will like this recipe.
 If you like octopus, you will love this recipe.
 So much so that you will find yourself eating more than you think you might be able to; Holly and I ate this full two-pound recipe at one sitting.
 And we were not sorry.

 I used small octopus for this recipe, but it works just as well with larger ones, too.
 If you use a big octo, you will need to braise it longer, and you will want to cut it into chunks when you are ready to grill.
-Octopus is readily available at both Asian and Latin markets; the Mexicans, apparently, eat a lot of pulpo.
-It might be harder to find in an Anglo market, however.
+Octopus is readily available at both Asian and Latin markets.
+There is no easy substitute for octopus, although squid will get you close.